direnv/direnv-deb/README.md

 2. It's possible to override the stdlib with your own set of function by adding a bash file to `~/.config/direnv/direnvrc`.
-This file is loaded and it's content made available to any `.envrc` file.
+This file is loaded and its content made available to any `.envrc` file.

 3. direnv is not loading the `.envrc` into the current shell.
 It's creating a new bash sub-process to load the stdlib, direnvrc and `.envrc`, and only